 Most hotels and apartments have WiFi connections.
 If there is a hidden camera installed in the room, it is most likely that the camera is also connected to the Wifi.
 So you begin by scanning the Wi-Fi network for devices that appear to be cameras.

 There are some mobile applications that allow you to do this.
-One such app is Fing that works on both iPhone and Android phones.
+One such app is Fing which works on both iPhone and Android phones.
 Once you have downloaded and installed this app, you can see the list of devices that are connected to the network.

 Apart from your devices ( laptop, phone, tablets), you’ll want to keep an eye out for anything that shows a camera manufacturer (like Nest, Arlo, or Wyze), or lists them as “IP Camera.”However, this will only provide results for cameras that are linked to.